 Jim Bianco

-Asks what makes him most nervous on inflation, given tariffs haven't shown impact yet.
+Asks what makes him most nervous about inflation, given tariffs haven't shown impact yet.

 speaker3